codefellows/seattle-code-301d110/class-15/lab/README.md

    - The other members of your team will contribute collaboratively
 1. Complete all Feature Tasks for the lab, according to the instructions above.
 1. Create a PR back to the `main` branch of the repository, showing ALL your work, and merge it cleanly.
-1. On Canvas, submit a link to this PR.
-Add a comment in your Canvas assignment which includes the following:
+1. On Canvas, submit a link to this PR as well as a link to your deployed applications.
+1. Add a comment in your Canvas assignment which includes the following:
     - A link to the deployed version of your latest code.
     - A question within the context of this lab assignment.
     - An observation about the lab assignment, or related 'Ah-hah!' moment.